cheind/gae-progress/ReadMe.md

 #### Create a new GAE project

-To create a new project, open the [Google Developer Console](https://console.developers.google.com) and click on *Create a project* and write down its `Project-ID`.
+Open the [Google Developer Console](https://console.developers.google.com), click on *Create a project* and write down its `Project-ID`.

 #### Set up credentials